 As for the draft itself, each of the last three No. 1 overall draft picks has come from college (Spencer Torkelson, Adley Rutschmann, and Casey Mize), but the previous two top picks (Royce Lewis and Mickey Moniak) both came straight from the prep ranks.
-The top pick in the 2020 draft is likely to be a college player, but plenty of high schoolers — especially prep shortstops — will go early.
+The streak of top pick coming from the college ranks could end this year, as plenty of prep shortstops are rumored to be going early.

-Here's a look at the top 50 high school prospects, courtesy of Baseball America's JJ Cooper:
+Here's a look at the top 50 high school prospects (as of March 2021), courtesy of Baseball America's JJ Cooper:

 1. Brady House, SS, Winder-Barrow HS, Winder, Ga.